 Just to make this clear, I don’t have problems with ‘reputable’ breeders.
 I don’t believe we should be creating designer dogs and cats, especially as some of them come with serious health risks just to achieve a certain look, like munchkin cats.
 That isn’t okay.
 I also think spending thousands on a specific breed is outrageous when there are so many dying unwanted in the shelters each year.

 I am not on a crusade against legitimate, reputable breeders.
 They are a very small part of the problem.
-Irresponsible pet ownership that continues to this day IS the problem.
+Irresponsible pet ownership and lack of access to affordable spay and neuter services IS the problem.

 Pet overpopulation is the #1 reason to spay and neuter your pets and community cats!